 You could leave your business interest directly to your children in your Will.
 But there are two potential difficulties with this.
-Firstly, you cannot be certain whether your business interest will qualify for Business Property Relief on your death.
-Secondly, you don't know whether, notwithstanding the fact that this may not be the most Inheritance Tax-efficient course of action, your spouse may need to inherit some or all of the value of the business.
+Firstly, you cannot be certain whether your business interest will qualify for Business Relief on your death.
+Secondly, you don't know whether, notwithstanding the fact that this may not be the most Inheritance Tax efficient course of action, your spouse may need to inherit some or all of the value of the business.

-If you have an estate which exceeds your personal Inheritance Tax free threshold, then Business Property Relief should be considered as an effective estate preservation planning strategy and a key tool for significantly reducing a potential future Inheritance Tax bill.
-Business owners may also want to consider making a Will leaving their business interests to pass into a Discretionary Trust on their death.
+If you have an estate which exceeds your personal Inheritance Tax-free threshold, then Business Relief should be considered as an effective estate preservation planning strategy and a key tool for significantly reducing a potential future Inheritance Tax bill.
+Business owners may also want to consider making a Will leaving their business interests to pass into a Discretionary Trust on their death. ● hether you have earned your wealth, inherited it or made shrewd investments, you will want to ensure that as little of it as possible ends up in the hands of HM Revenue & Customs.